MEGA-MOM/valoGUSedit/README (english).md

 # FAQ

-■ Is this tool safe?
+■ Can I be banned for using the tool?

   There are no warnings from RiotGames, so it is not a problem at this time, but there are no guarantees.
 Use at your own risk.

+■ Is this tool safe?

+No, this tool does not steal your information.
+The reason we don't release the source code is because we are embarrassed.
+Because it is very dirty.

 # Acknowledgem